Do you plan your trips in advance or are you completely spontaneous?

 These days I always plan an itinerary in advance.
 It’s the best way to make sure you’re going to cover all the places that actually interest you and also to make sure you don’t fall into tourist traps.

 Plans, of course, can always be changed and usually are once you’re on your trip.
 That’s natural.
+You have better information about what’s available and what you feel like doing.

 But it’s still good to have those plans as a base and change whatever you need as you go along.